Kabir259/Leetcode/README.md

   - [ ] Implement basic device drivers (keyboard, storage).

 - [ ] **Compiler** | Resume Appeal: ★★★
-  - _Jaw Dropper.
-Recruiters value this for software engineering roles, especially in systems programming._
   - [ ] Create a lexical analyzer to tokenize input code.
   - [ ] Build a parser to generate an abstract syntax tree (AST).
   - [ ] Implement code generation to produce machine code or intermediate representation (IR).
   - [ ] Optimize the generated code (constant folding, dead code elimination).

 - [ ] **Distributed System** | Resume Appeal: ★★★
-  - _You'll learn networked computing, fault tolerance, and scalability.
-It's impressive for roles in cloud computing and backend development._
   - [ ] Design a distributed file storage system (e.g., similar to Google Drive).
   - [ ] Implement consensus algorithms (e.g., Paxos, Raft).
   - [ ] Create a microservices architecture for a sample application.

 - [ ] **Blockchain** | Resume Appeal: ★★☆
-  - _It's valuable for roles in fintech and security._
   - [ ] Build a simple cryptocurrency.
   - [ ] Implement a smart contract platform (e.g., Ethereum).
   - [ ] Develop a decentralized application (DApp) using smart contracts.

 - [ ] **Containerization Tool** | Resume Appeal: ★★☆
-  - _Docker exists.
-It's good for prepping DevOps roles but less complex than others._
   - [ ] Develop a basic tool for creating and managing Docker containers.
   - [ ] Implement orchestration features for scaling applications.
   - [ ] Create a user interface for managing containerized applications.

 - [ ] **Web Framework** | Resume Appeal: ★☆☆
-  - _A web framework project highlights understanding of web development principles and architecture.
-It’s beneficial but can be seen as foundational in comparison to others._
   - [ ] Build a lightweight web framework (e.g., similar to Flask or Express).
   - [ ] Implement routing, middleware, and templating.
   - [ ] Add support for RESTful APIs.

 - [ ] **Database Management System (DBMS)** | Resume Appeal: ★☆☆
-  - _A DBMS project is irrelevant as nobody wants to build SQL from scratch.
-It's fundamental but often considered basic in software development._
   - [ ] Implement storage engines for data management.
   - [ ] Create query processing and optimization features.
   - [ ] Add transaction management and indexing.